 Eric’s practice includes a wide range of commercial litigation, with a focus on intellectual property.
 A former math teacher, Eric relishes the technical and numerical aspects of cases.
 He has represented companies in high-stakes patent and trade secrets cases across the country.

 Eric began his legal career as an associate at Williams & Connolly LLP in Washington, D.C. where his practice included representing several major biotech companies in complex patent infringement and patent license disputes.
-Eric received his law degree from the Duke University School of Law, where he served as a Notes Editor on the Duke Law Review.
+Eric received his law degree from the Duke University School of Law, where he served as a Notes Editor on the Duke Law Journal.
 Before law school, Eric received a bachelor’s degree in mathematics and government from Bowdoin College.
 He then taught high-school math for four years at the National Cathedral School for Girls before attending law school.

 Outside of work, Eric enjoys cooking, eating food others have cooked, playing golf, and spending time with his family.